Painting Textured Surfaces: Tips and Tricks for Success

 Seal and Protect (Optional)

-For added protection, apply a clear topical sealer or masonry waterproofer.
-These sealers penetrate into the surface to protect from water damage and staining.
-Reapply the sealer every few years to maintain protection.
+For extra durability, apply a clear sealer or masonry waterproofer.
+This helps guard against moisture and stains.
+Reapply every few years to maintain protection.

 Tips for Painting Over Wallpaper and Other Challenging Textures